Anju Kanwar is an Author and Educator.

 Kanwar has given talks at local organizations, and made numerous national and international academic presentations and public readings of her fiction and poetry.
 She opened the Atlanta premiere (and fundraiser) of the BBC documentary, India's Daughter, with her poetry.
 She has received the Arnold B. Fox writing award (special reference) and the 2018 Loquat Literary Prize in poetry (third place).

 Kanwar earned a Bachelor's in English (Hons) from Jesus and Mary College of the University of Delhi and a Master's in English from the Faculty of Arts, University of Delhi.
-She received her PhD on a full teaching scholarship from Northern Illinois University, where she majored in English with an emphasis on narrative and gender.
+She received her PhD on a full teaching scholarship from Northern Illinois University, where she majored in English Literature (and culture) with an emphasis on narrative and gender.
 Kanwar has since availed of numerous professional development opportunities, including, most recently, "Poetry and Training the Eye" at Harvard Medical School.

 Anju Kanwar @ Florida Loquat Festival